 CHM 399 Independent Study in Chemistry (A).
 To be defined in consultation with the professor-sponsor and in accordance with the procedures of the Office of Academic Advisement/Transcript Evaluation prior to registration.
-3-6 Cr.
-1-6 Cr.
+1-3 Cr.
+Offered every semester.
+1-3 Cr.
 Every Semester.

 CHM 400 Seminar I (A).
 Prerequisite: Departmental major's advisor or course instructor's permission; permission normally requires completion of 20 credits of the chemistry major.
 Includes attendance at seminars, critique writing, and participation in career and employment workshops.
 One hour per week.
 1 Cr.
 Fall.

 CHM 401 Seminar II (A).
 Prerequisite: CHM 400.
 Continuation of CHM 400.
 Includes preparation and presentation of a technical speech by each registrant.
 One hour per week.
 1 Cr.
 Spring.